-Matriculated graduate students may apply to the certificate program by sending the following to the College of Ethnic Studies at email@example.com: Name, SF State ID and full information for the course(s) you would like to take in Fall 2021.
+Matriculated graduate students may apply to the certificate program by sending the following to the College of Ethnic Studies at firstname.lastname@example.org: Name, SF State ID, term and full information for the course(s) you would like to take.
 You may indicate alternatives, in case your chosen class fills before the enrollment date.

 Students accepted to the certificate program should consult with their advisor immediately to find out how best to sequence their coursework to satisfy both home department requirements and certificate requirements.